NotCompsky/rscraper/README.md

 Each subdirectory is its own package (`rscraper-NAME`), and has a README page for overview/details/building/installing.

-Note: `rscraper-tagger` is for the server library and executables only.
-You do not need it if you only wish to use the `rtagger` addon (though you will then need to point it to some server elsewhere).
+## Tagger

+To install the `rtagger` browser addon, you do not need to install *any* of these packages; only [the addon (or Javascript script)](tagger) is necessary.
+Only the server needs to install (and run) the `rscraper-tagger` package.

+Even the server doesn't need any packages other than that one, though whoever is managing the server will want to install either the `rscraper-io` or `rscraper-scraper` packages to populate the database, and the `rscraper-gui` package for managing the database, and the `rscraper-init` package to initialise the database.

 # Usage